-V-B-011 Mail and Correspondence
+V-B-005 Mail and Correspondence

-(reference 7/1/2009 BJG VI-001, ACA CJS 1-5B-02, 1-5B-02-1, 1-5B-02-2, Department Regulation C-02-009/OP-C-7)
+(Ref.
+7/1/2009 BJG VI-001; ACA CJS 1-5B-02, 1-5B-02-1, and 1-5B-02-2; Department Regulation OP-C-7)

 Offenders may send and receive mail.
-Indigent offenders receive a specified postage allowance.
+Indigent offenders shall have access to postage necessary to send two personal letters per week, postage necessary to send out approved legal mail.
 Offenders are notified in writing when incoming or outgoing letters are withheld in part or in full.
 Written policy, procedure, and practice govern offender correspondence.
 Such policy shall include the following provisions:

-- 1. Both incoming and outgoing offender mail (except privileged mail) may be opened and inspected for contraband.
+- Both incoming and outgoing offender mail (except privileged mail) may be opened and inspected for contraband.
 Mail may be read or rejected only when the facility administrator or his designee determines through relevant information that the correspondence contains material that interferes with legitimate penological objectives (including but not limited to deterrence of crime, rehabilitation of offenders, or maintenance of internal/external security of a facility); - 2.
 Privileged correspondence is defined as mail to or from: - a.
 Identifiable courts; - b.
 Identifiable prosecuting attorneys; - c.
-Identifiable probation and parole officers, parole board, and pardon board; - d.
+Identifiable Probation and Parole Officers, Parole and Board of Pardons; - d.
 State and local chief executive officers; - e.
 Identifiable attorneys; - f.
 Secretary, Deputy Secretary, Chief of Operations, Undersecretary, Assistant Secretary and other officials and administrators of the grievance system of the DPS&C; - g.
-Local, state, or federal law enforcement agencies and officials.
+Local, state, or federal law enforcement agencies and officials. - 3.
+Incoming privileged correspondence shall not be opened or inspected except in the presence of the offender to verify that the correspondence does not contain material that is not entitled to privilege; - 4.
+Outgoing privileged mail may be posted sealed; - 5.
+Incoming and outgoing privileged mail may be opened and inspected outside the offender's presence in the following circumstances: - a.
+Letters that are unusual in appearance or appear different from mail normally received or sent by the individual or public entity; - b.
+Letters that are of a size or shape not customarily received or sent by the individual or public entity; - c.
+Letters that have a city and/or sate postmark that is different from the return address; - d.
+Letters that are leaking, stained, or emitting a strange or unusual odor or have a powdery residue; and/or - e.
+When reasonable suspicion of illicit activity has resulted in a formal investigation and such inspection has been authorized by the Secretary or designee.